 Generally less expensive |

-When selecting a hand drum, consider the musical style you want to play and your personal preferences:
+Choosing a hand drum involves several important considerations that can enhance your playing experience and ensure the instrument meets your musical needs.
+When selecting a hand drum, consider the musical style you want to play and your personal preferences.

 Cultural and Spiritual Significance